datacarpentry/shell-genomics/_episodes/02-the-filesystem.md

 By default, the `ls` commands lists the contents of the working directory (i.e. the directory you are in).
 You can always find the directory you are in using the `pwd` command.
 However, you can also give `ls` the names of other directories to view.
-Navigate to the home directory if you are not already there.
+Navigate to your home directory if you are not already there.

 ~~~